damphon/L2Test/README.md

 #
 #FIXES TO IMPLEMENT FOR BETA BUILD
 #Make the install proccess significantly easier and more stable.
+##Add script to Project -> Properties -> SQL that imports a backup of the current databases
 #Update About page
 ##############BONUS
 #Change what catagorys appear on test (no shuttle questions for non-phoenix sites)